chapel-lang/chapel/doc/rst/language/evolution.rst

 .. code-block:: chapel

   proc setElementOne(x) {
-    // x is modified, so as if formal was ref x x[1] = 1;
+    // x is modified, so x has ref intent x[1] = 1;
   }
   var A:[1..10] int;